 There may then be some wagering requirements attached to the free bets you receive.
 This will usually be expressed by something such as ‘500% rollover’.
 This means that you’ll need to bet 500% of the free bet before you’ll be able to withdraw any money.
 If you deposited £20 and got £10 in free bets, you’d need to bet £50 before you can withdraw your winnings.
 Obviously each new bet increases the chance that you’ll lose the money, which is why you need to be sensible with the bests that you place.

 It’s also worth noting whether or not the company in question asks for you to meet certain minimum odds requirements.
 Let’s imagine that you’ve been given £10 in free bets on a sportsbook and there is a 100% rollover requirement.
-The company will not want you to bet on something with odds of 1/5000, given this is the equivalent of you just being given free money.
+The company will not want you to bet on something with odds of 1/5000.
 Instead, they’ll likely add a requirement that your bet needs to hit minimum odds of Evens or greater.

 Casino Deposit Bonuses